dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 ```

 And, that's it for the frontend!
-Comment out your `import * as firebasedb` you won't need it no mo!
+Comment out your `import * as firebasedb` you won't be needing it!

 Try creating a note!

 ## SERVER Part Deux

-Ok, let's add back in some more functionality on the server side.
+Ok, let's add back in some more functionality on the server side in `server.js`.

 ```javascript